Sue: Eric Saward. Why do I know that name?

 She’s not that impressed with the well prepared meal speech.

-Sue: It’s OK, I suppose.
+Sue: It’s okay, I suppose.
 The Cyberleader is great, though.
 I love the way you can hear every single word he’s saying.

 Me: Some fans criticise the Cybermen in this story for displaying too many emotions.

 Sue: It doesn’t bother me.
 Is smugness an emotion?

 Adric decides to stay behind on the freighter so he can stop it from crashing into the Earth.

 Sue: I have a bad feeling about this.
 They are really milking this scene.
 Is Adric going to be alright?

 The Cyberleader decides to commandeer the Doctor’s TARDIS so he can reach the Cyberfleet, which is currently miles away.

 Sue: That’s bad planning.
 If the fleet is too far away, then you didn’t think it through.
 It’s crisis management at best, and I bet it will turn out to be his downfall.
 Never change your plans.

 Me: Pray he doesn’t alter them further.

 Nyssa manages to keep tabs on the carnage outside from the safety of the TARDIS.

 Sue: She’s about to use a Ronson shaver.

 The Cybermen prepare to evacuate the ship.

 Sue: The Cybermen have tight little arses in this story.
 I’m just saying.

 The Cyberleader breaches the TARDIS defences (ie. Nyssa) and he orders one of his men to search its interior.

 Sue: You’ll be a long time, chick.

 Sue: Adric will solve it.
 Hang on a minute.
 Where is his badge?
 His badge must be significant.
 I’ll be very disappointed if Adric doesn’t use it.

 Adric cracks the first lock and the freighter responds violently.